kryugger/candy-machine-mint/README.md

+I have several ideas that I intend to implement this is connected with the new type of registry when interacting with the world map
 # Candy-Machine-Mint

 The Candy-Machine-Mint project is designed to let users fork, customize, and deploy their own candy machine mint app to a custom domain, ultra fast.